 - 8 ounce package cream cheese

-- 1 TBSP chopped cilantro or parsley optional
+- 1 tablespoon chopped cilantro or parsley optional

 - Preheat the oven to 375°F or heat the grill to medium heat.

 - Stir together the tomatoes, garlic, olive oil, vinegar (or lime juice), chili powder, paprika, salt, cumin, jalapeños if using, and 6 tablespoons cheese.